 Another possibility is that the balloons were launched by private organizations in various countries.
 From 2003, a South Korean activist group has been sending balloons carrying a package of cheap little radios, clothing, and propaganda pamphlets into North Korea, much to the irritation of the government in Pyongyang.
 Considering that the cost of such a "balloon offensive" is well within the reach of private groups of modest means, such efforts may have been conducted outside of official channels and off the record books.BACK_TO_TOP

-The unmanned high-altitude balloon flights of the 1950s also led to a final series of manned balloon flights.
-In the mid-1950s interest arose in manned space flight, and balloon missions were seen as a precursor to blasting astronauts into orbit, supporting the development of space life-support systems and examining possible hazards in space flight.
+The autonomous high-altitude balloon flights of the 1950s also led to a final series of crewed balloon flights.
+In the mid-1950s interest arose in crewed space flight, and balloon missions were seen as a precursor to blasting astronauts into orbit, supporting the development of space life-support systems and examining possible hazards in space flight.

-The US Navy set up a manned balloon program designated Project STRATOLAB in 1954 as part of the SKYHOOK effort.
-The first two STRATOLAB flights took Navy Lieutenant Commanders Malcolm Ross and Morton Lewis to over 12,200 meters (40,000 feet) in an open gondola; a few months later, on 8 November 1956, they went up in a pressurized gondola under a balloon with a capacity of 56,635 cubic meters (200,000 cubic feet) to a record altitude of 23,170 meters (76,000 feet), though technical problems force them to descend before they could do any real research.
+The US Navy set up a crewed balloon program designated Project STRATOLAB in 1954 as part of the SKYHOOK effort.
+The first two STRATOLAB flights took Navy Lieutenant Commanders Malcolm Ross and Morton Lewis to over 12,200 meters (40,000 feet) in an open gondola.
+A few months later, on 8 November 1956, they went up in a pressurized gondola under a balloon with a capacity of 56,635 cubic meters (200,000 cubic feet) to a record altitude of 23,170 meters (76,000 feet) -- though technical problems force them to descend before they could do any real research.

 On 2 June 1957, Kittinger was carried aloft by a balloon envelope with a volume of 186,000 cubic meters (2,000,000 cubic feet) to reach an altitude of 29,270 meters (96,000 feet).
 He found the whole experience such a thrill that when he was ordered to descend, he replied: "Come and get me."
 The second MAN-HIGH flight, on 19 August 1957, took USAF Major David G. Simons to 30,950 meters (101,516 feet) during a 32 hour mission.
 The final flight, MAN-HIGH III, took place on 8 October 1958 and took Lieutenant Clifton McClure to 29,900 meters (98,000 feet).